Mario Luis Small

 Mario Luis Small is a sociologist and Quetelet Professor of Social Science at Columbia University.
 Small's research interests include urban poverty, inequality, personal networks, and qualitative and mixed methods.
 Small was previously a faculty member at Harvard University, University of Chicago, and Princeton University.

 Biography

 Small was born in Cerro Viento, Panama.
-He earned a B.A.
-In 1996 from Carleton College and an M.A. and Ph.D from Harvard University.
-Small has received many awards for his writings.
-He is the only person to win the C. Wright Mills Best book Award twice for Villa Victoria: The Transformation of Social Capital in a Boston Barrio in 2005 and Unanticipated Gains: Origins of Network Inequality in Everyday Life in 2010.
+He earned a B.A. in 1996 from Carleton College and an M.A. and Ph.D from Harvard University.
+He is currently the Quetelet Professor of Social Science at Columbia University.

+Small has received many awards for his research, writings, and mentoring.
+He is the only person to win the C. Wright Mills Award for best book twice for Villa Victoria: The Transformation of Social Capital in a Boston Barrio in 2005 and Unanticipated Gains: Origins of Network Inequality in Everyday Life in 2010.
 He was elected to the National Academy of Sciences in 2022.

 Books

+Small, Mario L., & McCrory Calarco, Jessica.
+2022.
+Qualitative Literacy: A Guide to Evaluating Ethnographic and Interview Research.
+Berkeley and Los Angeles: University of California Press.

 Small, Mario L. 2017.
 Someone To Talk To.
 New York: Oxford University Press.